What do you do when you feel drained, exhausted, and out of battery? Are you wondering how to recharge yourself?

 If you’re not familiar with a meditation practice, don’t worry.
 It doesn’t require a lot of training to get started (though courses, guides, and how-to videos on Youtube and blogs will help).
 A great introduction to the world of mediation can be found through the work of Jon Kabat-Zinn, founder of Mindfulness-Based Stress Reduction (MBSR).

-Remember that the spirit needs care and time to recharge as much as the body and mind.
-The way to keep your spirit healthy is to align your life with your personal values and beliefs.
-Consider how you’re spending time when you’re not resting?
-When you feel recharged, what are you going to do with your energy?
+Remember that the spirit, as much as the body and mind, needs care and time to recharge The way to keep your spirit healthy is to align your everyday life with your personal values and beliefs.